Helvick: Wildlife

 Helvick Head is a Special Area of Conservation (SAC).
 The cliffs are a nesting site for seabirds including choughs and shag.
 Other bird species include razorbill, Northern fulmar, peregrine falcon, black-legged kittiwake, black guillemot, and common murre (guillemot).

 Plants include gorse, bell heather, ling, devil's-bit scabious, heath bedstraw, bog violet, burnet rose, thrift, kidney vetch, sea mayweed and wild carrot.

+Lifeboat station

+The Royal National Lifeboat Institution opened a lifeboat station at Dungarvan in 1859.
+It was moved to Crow's Point at Helvick in 1899.
+The station was closed in 1969 but a new inshore lifeboat station was established in 1997.
+The lifeboat was housed in temporary accommodation until the permanent facilities were ready in 1999.